Subham-Maity/docker_tutorial/README.md

 ## **Let's start with Docker** 🔥
+If you want to learn the actual thing, you should work on real-world problems that challenge you and make you think.
+As you try to fix the issues and errors that arise, you will learn more concepts and skills along the way.
+That’s why I’ll focus on showing you how to work on a real-world application with docker, and how to troubleshoot any problems that may occur.
+You will also learn how to read documentation, understand complexity, and solve any problem that comes your way.
+Let’s dive right in!
 ### **Pulling an image and run and stop a container** 🐳

 1. First open this website for postgresql: https://hub.docker.com/_/postgres